 And we agree...
 But only if he spends a lot more time on screen.

 This is based on an interesting insight from our new data set.
 The visualization below shows that most of the characters killed in the last season had positively trending screen time in their final season:

 With Littlefinger’s screen time trending down (see the first viz above), it would be a big break from the trend for the show creators to kill him off without giving him a good amount of time on screen first.

 So if we start seeing more of our conniving friend, we all should prepare for the worst...
 If he remains in the shadows, then we should expect him to make it to the final season.

 Share your thoughts on this post as well as Part I and Part II by using the hashtag #dataofthrones and/or tagging @lookerdata.
+Who do you think will be the next death?
 We would love to hear what you think is coming over the next seven weeks.